-I have extensive experience of walking along both the French and Portuguese Way, so I decided to research and walk the Variante Espiritual Camino de Santiago with a view to offering a beginner level guided journey along this coastal route.
+I have extensive experience of walking along both the French and Portuguese Way, so I decided to research and walk the Portuguese Coastal Camino de Santiago from A Guarda to Santiago.

 I was not disappointed by the glorious landscape of the Galician coastline of northwestern Spain!